 The brand idea for Apple is “making technology so simple that everyone can be part of the future.”
-They take a consumer-first mentality, as they transform leading technology advancements into “consumer-accessible” technology, helping fuel the perception among the mass audience that Apple is an innovative leader.
+Steve Jobs insisted they take a consumer-first mentality, as they transform leading technology advancements into “consumer-accessible” technology, helping fuel the perception among the mass audience that Apple is an innovative leader.

 The other beauty of having a crystal clear brand idea, is that everything that goes against that brand idea almost acts like an obvious virus.
 Looking below, here are four examples of where Apple is missing out on “simplicity” which puts the brand idea at risk.
 These should trigger action plans to build into your brand plan.

 Apple’s advertising has delivered “simplicity” since the 1970s